VeryGoodOpenSource/dart_frog/docs/docs/tutorials/jwt_authentication.md

 several routes like a sign in and all the routes that are authenticated, it makes sense to provide it to all routes.

-In order to do so, we can use [Dart frog's dependecy injection](https://dartfrog.vgv.dev/docs/basics/dependency-injection) and create a middleware in the root of our `routes` folder with the following code:
+In order to do so, we can use [Dart frog's dependency injection](https://dartfrog.vgv.dev/docs/basics/dependency-injection) and create a middleware in the root of our `routes` folder with the following code:

 ```dart